lucas-mior/brn2/README.md

   like `find` and output it to a file.
 Edit this file as you like and then launch brn2 with the `-f` option.
 See examples below.
-- Filenames listed in `<filename>` or given as arguments which do not correpond to existing files will generate errors while renaming.
+- Filenames listed in `<filename>` or given as arguments which do not correpond to existing files will generate errors while renaming, so you might want to enable `--check` option.

 #### Be careful when renaming in depth
 If you supply the files: